flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 This layer also has an extra colour available/required: **Transparent**.
 Initially, this means they can only display three different greys instead of four.
 Luckily, this layer in particular is provided with **two dedicated palettes** to choose from.

 The **Object Attribute Memory** or 'OAM' is a map stored inside the PPU that specifies the tiles that will be used as sprites.
 Instead of using a tile map, **sprites are defined in OAM**.
-Games fill this region by calling the **DMA unit** found inside the chip, the DMA fetches data from main RAM or game ROM and send it to OAM.
-Now, whilst DMA is at work, the CPU can't access external RAM (hence the importance of using HRAM during that period).
+Games typically fill this region by calling the **OAM DMA unit** found inside the chip, the DMA fetches data from main RAM or game ROM and sends it to OAM.
+Now, whilst DMA is at work, the CPU can't access external memory (hence the importance of using HRAM during that period).

 Apart from the tile index, each entry contains the following attributes: X-Y position, chosen palette, priority and flip flags (allowing to rotate the tile vertically and horizontally).